Find out more about The Open University's Open degree qualifications.

 - Give Pluto the attention it deserves by checking out this article What do the latest pictures of Pluto tell us?

 4: Austrian girl escapes from kidnapper's house after 8 years

 On 23rd August 2006, after disappearing eight years ago, 18-year-old Natasha Kampusch escaped from her kidnapper's clutches.
-Someone called Přiklopil, the kidnapper, on his mobile phone while Natasha was vacuuming his car - giving her an opportunity to run and get help from a neighbour.
+Wolfgang Přiklopil, the kidnapper, was on his mobile phone while Natasha was vacuuming his car - giving her an opportunity to run and get help from a neighbour.
 Přiklopil committed suicide before the police caught him.
 At the time of the initial search, a child witness reported seeing her being dragged into a white minibus by two men, although Kampusch said there was no accomplice.
 A police search followed this statement and 776 minivans were examined, including her kidnapper's van, although he lied and stated that on the morning of the kidnapping he was alone at home, the police believed his explanation.

 - Discover how the limitations of the human brain and eyewitness testimony can lead to major miscarriages of justice with our free course Forensic Psychology.